Legend Suspensions Revo-A Review: 30,000 Miles and Counting

 Things to Consider Before Reading This Review:

 Your riding abilities, riding style, current bike modifications, and personal weight will greatly affect your preference in suspension.
 I know that we all see a ton of stunt riders beating their Legend Suspensions up online.
 Doing a wheelie in a parking lot is significantly different than touring long distance.
 To be completely honest, half the stunt riders I know think I’m crazy for riding cross country.
 Not because I’m a woman, but because they think it’s uncomfortable and/or hard to put down hundreds of miles in a day.
 Do I think that stunt riding has its place in showing the quality build of a suspension product?
 Absolutely!
-But the suspension is going to react completely different when, say, a touring rider like myself puts it to the test in daily application.
+But the suspension is going to react completely differently when, say, a touring rider like myself puts it to the test in daily application.

 Lastly, my Legend Revo-A suspension was given to me by the team at Legends in early 2016.
 This blog is not sponsored by them.
 I am not actively sponsored by them.
 The thoughts and opinions here are my own.